kemitchell/pull-reduction.js/README.md

 )
 ```

-Reducers can fail with errors:
+Reductions can fail with errors:

 ```javascript
 pull(